quilime/evm-nft-contract-boilerplate/README.md

 ## Deployment to Testnets and Mainnets

 Now that you are satisfied with your Contract and you've run extensive testing, you may be ready to deploy to testnets.
 Be sure to change your private key in `./.env` to the account you wish to be the deployer on the respective network.
 You must also have enough Eth in that account to cover the gas costs of deployment.
+Before deploying, you can safely remove `./migrations/1_initial_migrations.js` and `./contracts/Migrations.sol`, as they are needless on Test and Mainnets.

 Deploy to rinkeby and verify the contract
 ```